 TH Yeah, I met her at the first show she was at, in ’06 or ’07.
 I met her and Tim, her husband, and we hung out at the hotel that night and we had a really good conversation.
 I think with her being an artist and me being an artist, we just clicked.
 That’s kind of how I am.
 I click with other open-minded, talented artists.
 Granted, there are some artists I shy away from, but these guys?
 She’s really good at what she does.
 She’s amazing.
 When I showed her my work last year, I was more than honored.
 That’s how impressed I am with her work and what she’s done with it.
 And she says, time and time again, the same with me.
 I mean, when we first talked about it, I hit her up on the phone and said, “Hey, Ling, how do I get in this [Go-Go-Go!
 Artist Collective]?”
 And she laughed and said, “You already are.”
 She didn’t even question it.

-So I mean, I drove up to their place and she helped me get some stuff together and we worked deals out and everything seems to ted_houser_1be going really well.
+So I mean, I drove up to their place and she helped me get some stuff together and we worked deals out and everything seems to be going really well.
 I actually sold my first piece at Exxxotica in Miami!
 I’m looking forward to Chicago and hopefully selling a few more.

 W!
 So you’re part of the Go-Go-Go!
 Collective.
 So that’s you and Fang Ling Lee, and… anyone else at the moment?